Improving the future of children and their communities through innovative and culturally relevant approaches to education and development.

 ADEA Foundation

 ADEA has been active in Tanzania and Kenya through programming and partnerships for over two decades.
 As a small NGO, its US Director, Douglas McFalls, working with local organizations has helped artisans improve their production and earnings, preserved and promoted local culture through festivals and a museum, and provided formal education for underserved Maasai children by establishing two rural schools.
 In response to the current student school-performance crisis in Tanzania, our current focus is on developing non-formal school preparedness learning activities that are culturally accessible, innovative, and fun - because kids learn best when they are having fun.
-Additionally, in response to the COVID-19 food crisis faced by our Kenyan students' families, we are working together to introduce community and kitchen gardens for sustainable food security.
-As we build these programs and sustain our teams, your 2021 support is needed.
-Please consider ADEA for one-time or monthly support this holiday season
+We are working together to introduce community and kitchen gardens for sustainable food security.
+As we build these programs and sustain our teams, your support is needed.
+Please consider ADEA for one-time or monthly support.

 overview-img